Transition means change—it signifies that there is something to leave behind and something to look forward to.

 During the 40 days between Jesus’ resurrection and ascension, He spent time communing with His followers—over meals and at appointed places.
 (Matt 28:16, Acts 1:3-4)

 What would we have heard if we had been there?
-Luke’s tantalising reference to conversations with the risen Christ is an invitation from God to us, to hunger for our own closeness to Jesus.
+Luke’s tantalizing reference to conversations with the risen Christ is an invitation from God to us, so we can hunger for our own closeness to Jesus.

 Times of transition are an invitation from our Heavenly Father to spend time with Him.
-The things we are entering into have not yet fully opened up.
+Right now, the things we are entering into have not yet fully opened up.
 We have a greater felt need to hear from God and understand His purposes.
-He invites us to private conversation—to look upon His face and to know Him as never before.
+So, He invites us to have private conversations—to look upon His face and to know Him as never before.

 3. Transition is Preparation for the New Thing God is Doing

 “When the day of Pentecost came, they were all together in one place.”
 (Acts 2:1)

 Prior to Jesus’ crucifixion, His followers were unable to comprehend the Father’s purpose for Jesus’ death and resurrection.